shungite/retmco/php/wp-content/plugins/picasa-express-x2/readme.txt

 * First public release

 == Upgrade Notice ==

+= 2.2.10 =
+* Corrects a bug introduced in 2.2.7 regarding per-post options on thumbnail size setting

+= 2.2.9 =
+* Corrects an undefined variable

+= 2.2.8 =
+Small bugfix release to correct some issues from 2.2.7

+= 2.2.7 =
+Added some additional options for single image/video thumbnail size, and a configuration option for PhotoSwipe to prevent upscaling photos.

 = 2.2.6 =
 Temporary Photoswipe switch to Thickbox for IE browsers until Photoswipe bug